-We believe that XEN402 may have broader potential applicability as a pain drug beyond its use in the treatment of EM.
-The types of pain that CIP patients cannot perceive suggest that Nav1.7 may be involved in pain signaling for different types of painful stimuli including both neuropathic and inflammatory pain.

-Many chronic pain conditions have unmet medical need providing additional market opportunities for novel pain drugs.
-The current standards of care for more common forms of pain such as osteoarthritis, chronic low back pain and diabetic neuropathic pain, are often lacking in robust efficacy and may result in common side effects, such as nausea, dizziness and sleepiness.
-Certain anti-inflammatory pain medications have FDA black box warnings for gastrointestinal bleeding and cardiovascular events, both of which can be fatal.
-Despite these currently available treatments, we believe that there may be subpopulations of pain patients with unmet medical needs, which XEN402 may be able to address given its novel mechanism of action.
+We believe that TV-45070, if successfully developed and approved, may have broad market potential as a pain drug.
+The types of pain that CIP patients cannot perceive suggest that Nav1.7 may be involved in pain signaling for different types of painful stimuli including both nociceptive, such as inflammatory-based pain, and neuropathic pain.
+The current standards of care for such prevalent forms of pain often provide poor efficacy and dose increases to provide improved efficacy are often limited by poor tolerability including common side effects, such as nausea, dizziness and sleepiness.
+Certain anti-inflammatory pain medications, including those used to treat OA, have FDA black box warnings for gastrointestinal bleeding and cardiovascular events, both of which can be fatal.
+Despite currently available treatments for prevalent pain disorders, we believe that there may be subpopulations of pain patients with unmet medical needs, which topical TV-45070 may be able to address given its novel mechanism and local site of action.
+Given its novel mechanism, we also expect that topical TV-45070 could be used as either a single agent or in combination with other analgesics that work through different mechanisms.